 The consequences of a DUI conviction are serious.
-In February, 2004, the Pennsylvania legislature tightened the guidelines for DUI charges.
-The new law has increased the jail time for a first time DUI with a Blood Alcohol Content (BAC) of .16% from two days to three days in jail.
-Additionally, subsequent convictions within 10 years now result in ninety days in jail, as opposed to thirty days under the old law.
-The BAC necessary to receive a charge of DUI or ARD are .02% for a juvenile offender, .08% for an adult, and .04% for a commercial freight hauler or bus operator.
+In February 2004, the Pennsylvania legislature tightened the guidelines for DUI charges.
+The new law has increased the jail time for a first-time DUI with a BAC of .16 percent from two days to three days in jail.
+Additionally, subsequent convictions within 10 years now result in 90 days in jail, as opposed to 30 days under the old law.
+The BAC necessary to receive a charge of DUI or ARD are .02 percent for a juvenile offender, .08 percent for an adult and .04 percent for a commercial freight hauler or bus operator.

 Our attorneys have an in-depth understanding of the laws that relate to DUI stops, testing, and arrests.
 They will effectively represent you in your drinking and driving case.

 Elisabeth K.H.
 Pasqualini, Esquire, is an accomplished federal and state criminal defense attorney who has successfully defended clients against serious DUI charges.